joqqy/Basic-Smudge-Brush-in-Core-Graphics/README.md

 - Before each touch, the UIImage draws itself into the current image context.

-- For each previous touch pos, we copy a Region Of Interest(ROI), determined by the size of the current brush, from the current CGContext.
-We mask the copy and then draw it into the current context with appropriate settings, most notably an appropriate alpha setting.
+- For each previous touch position, we copy a Region Of Interest(ROI), determined by the size of the current brush, from the current CGContext.
+We mask the copy and then draw it into the current context at the current touch position with appropriate settings, most notably an appropriate alpha setting.
 Thus the UIImage gets updated.

 - The updated UIImage then draws itself into the view's backing layer to reflect each incremental change.